Dennis Quaid Talks About ‘A Dog’s Purpose’ Controversy, ‘I Don’t Think This Video Tells The Whole Story’

 “I would not be on a set that had any kind of abuse towards the animals…or people,” Quaid told DeGeneres.
 “I don’t think this video tells the whole story, number one.
 Number two, I know my experience on the set.
 The dogs I worked with and even like, the donkey, who’s also in the movie, all the other animals were treated with the greatest respect and care and compassion.”

-Dennis added: “I really believe that this video doesn’t tell the entire story and the dogs were treated with the greatest respect.”
+Dennis added, “I really believe that this video doesn’t tell the entire story and the dogs were treated with the greatest respect.”

 EXCLUSIVE: Dennis Quaid shuts down ‘A Dog’s Purpose’ abuse allegations: “I would have walked.” https://t.co/w7KXeoz02a pic.twitter.com/RSQoAxcD5e